TosbackCgusBridge-Bot/CGUs-versions/Telegraph/Privacy Policy.md

 10.1 If we change our Policy, we will post the changes on this page.
 Please check the website regularly for any changes to this Policy.

-11\.
-If you don't feel we're adhering to this Policy, what should you do?
+11\. **If you don't feel we're adhering to this Policy, what should you do?**

 11.1 If you believe that we have not adhered to this Policy, please notify us by email at data.protection@telegraph.co.uk and we will try to solve the problem promptly.

-_This Policy was last updated on May 24, 2012_.
+_This Policy was last updated on January 10, 2013._